 Take a moment to explore: Student Senate, Associated Student Body (ASB), Joint Budget Committee (JBC), or Club and Events Board (CAEB).
 These important growth experiences are here for you the student, and thrive with your participation.
 Visit the Center for Leadership and Development today to see how you can become involved.

-ARC - Center for Leadership and Development Featured Programs
+Center for Leadership and Development Featured Programs

 Participate in faculty and administrative committees.
 Learn leadership skills and gain practical experience in student government.

 Running a club is a lot of work, it takes time, energy, and creativity to keep any club running.
 It takes dedication.
 You may have experience with clubs or Student Government and that is indeed helpful, but every Club is different.
 They will all need something new from you.

 Center for Leadership and Development Calendar And Events